JAlcocerT/RPi/_posts/2023-04-17-rpi-wifi-ethernet-bridge.md

 # Create and persist iptables rule.
 # The change: we're using the WireGuard interface (your_vpn_wireguard_netw_interface) instead of the WiFi interface (wlan0).
-iptables -t nat -A POSTROUTING -o your_vpn_wireguard_netw_interface -j MASQUERADE netfilter-persistent save
+iptables -t nat -A POSTROUTING -o proton -j MASQUERADE netfilter-persistent save

 # Enable ipv4 forwarding.